Robert Leiber: Statements on Pius XII and the Holocaust

-After the war, Leiber became actively involved in debates over the legacy of Pius XII during the Holocaust, frequently writing and speaking publicly, always as a staunch defender of Pius XII.
-Leiber wrote an article, published on 27 March 1963 in the Frankfurter Allgemeine Zeitung, the main claim of which was that Pius XII had limited and generally unreliable information about the Holocaust.
+After the war, Leiber became actively involved in debates over the legacy of Pius XII during the Holocaust and frequently wrote and spoke publicly, always as a staunch defender of Pius XII.
+Leiber wrote an article, published on 27 March 1963 in the Frankfurter Allgemeine Zeitung, the main claim of which was that Pius XII had limited and generally-unreliable information about the Holocaust.

-As Leiber related to Dutch historian Ger van Roon, Leiber believed that Pius XII chose not to speak out about the Holocaust because he "wanted to play the peacemaker during the war" by maintaining Vatican neutrality and independence.
+As Leiber related to the Dutch historian Ger van Roon, Leiber believed that Pius XII chose not to speak out about the Holocaust because he "wanted to play the peacemaker during the war" by maintaining Vatican neutrality and independence.
 On this point, Leiber and British diplomat Francis d'Arcy Osborne, another contemporary close to Pius XII, were in agreement.
-During the war, Pius XII surrounded himself with German advisers including Leiber, but also Ludwig Kaas and Pasqualina Lehnert.
-This attracted the attention of United States Department of State historian George Kent and others, who questioned the pope's neutrality given this apparent Germanophilia.
+During the war, Pius XII surrounded himself with German advisers including Leiber but also Ludwig Kaas and Pasqualina Lehnert.
+That attracted the attention of the United States Department of State historian George Kent and others, who questioned the pope's neutrality because of the apparent Germanophilia.

 In 1961, Leiber asserted that Pius personally ordered superiors of church properties to open their doors to Jews.
-If such orders were ever put into writing (which is unlikely, given the situation), no such written order has been found, prompting some historians to deny the orders.
-Michael Phayer argues that Catholic institutions in Italy and elsewhere that did admit or help Jews did so "independently, without the Vatican's instructions".
-For his statistics on the number of Jews he claimed Pius XII to have saved, Leiber relied on fellow Jesuit Beato Ambord; the original compilation of the numbers is unknown.
+If such orders were ever put into writing (which is unlikely, given the situation), no such written order has been found, which prompted some historians to deny the orders.
+Michael Phayer argues that Catholic institutions in Italy and elsewhere that admitted or helped Jews did so "independently, without the Vatican's instructions".
+For his statistics on the number of Jews he claimed Pius XII to have saved, Leiber relied on the fellow Jesuit Beato Ambord; the original compilation of the numbers is unknown.

 Above all, Leiber disputed that the disbanding of the German Catholic Centre Party had been a quid pro quo for the signing of the Reichskonkordat.
-Leiber wrote in 1958 that "[Pacelli] wished that [the party] could have postponed its dissolution until after the signing of the concordat.
+Leiber wrote in 1958m "[Pacelli] wished that [the party] could have postponed its dissolution until after the signing of the concordat.
 The mere fact of its existence, he said, might have been of use at the negotiating state".